-In addition, the English department at Ripley will be providing your child with a copy of a book which they are to read over the summer holiday and a reading project.
-There are three different titles this year, linked to the Year 7 curriculum theme of Journeys and Perspectives.
-We would love to receive your child's feedback and thoughts on the one they get; in their welcome pack, they will also receive a postcard on which to write a short book review of their title.
-These will be collected in their first week.
-We would encourage your child to continue to write over summer; perhaps a diary entry of a day out they have enjoyed or a short story featuring one of the characters from their transition book.
+In addition, the English department at Ripley will be providing your child with a copy of the book, Angel of Grasmere, by Tom Palmer, which they are to read over the summer holiday.
+We would love to receive your child's feedback and thoughts on the one they get; in their welcome pack, they will also receive a bookmark and a leaflet outlining how to create a book cover.
+These will be shared with their peers in their first week at Ripley.
+We would encourage your child to continue to write over summer; perhaps a diary entry of a day out they have enjoyed or a short story featuring one of the characters from The Soup Movement